Exhibit renovations at Chancellorsville Battlefield Visitor Center

 Interns should have both knowledge of and interest in the Civil War.
 Internships may be arranged for college students majoring in History or American Studies, who have also taken education course-work.

 Occasionally the park has the need for the intern position of Curatorial Assistant.
 The Curatorial Assistant works with the Museum Curator, who works from Chancellorsville Battlefield Visitor Center.
+The park intends to bring on a Curatorial Assistant intern for the summer of 2014.

 Work days must coincide with the work schedule of the Museum Curator and therefore may require weekend work.
 Summer internships need to be arranged around the curator's vacation of up to three weeks.
 Particular projects may have time requirements and assignments will depend upon the amount of any college credit to be earned.